vishalbelsare/docker-pyml/README.md

     docker run -p 9090:8888 -it rueedlinger/pyml

 ### Change volume
-To store your work on the local machine you have to mount the volume '/notebooks'.
+To store your work on the local machine you can mount the volume '/notebooks'.
 With the -v flag you can specify where the volume is mounted on your local machine.

 This mounts the volume _/notebooks_ in the container to the local directory _/test_.